hellomouse/TPT-Ultimata/Wiki/elements/minor-elements.md

 this also puts out fires and PLSM.
 Ignites C5.
 Undergoes cold-fusion at low temperatures and high pressures.

 ## SUGR
 Sugar, melts at 186 C, provides food for bacteria.
 Flammable.
+Reacts with ACID and CAUS to form CRBN, dissolves in water to form SWTR.
+YEST grows in SUGR.
+Grows slowly in sugar water.

+## SWTR (Sugar water)
+Water that has sugar dissolved in it.
+Grows YEST, basically SLTW but with SUGR instead of SALT.
+Grows PLNT slowly.